CriftPro/mediaLab1/README.md

 -- UPDATED--

+Instruction to launch:
+We used node js to lauch the scripts.
+1)Download node js packages.
+2)Download the project file.
+3)Open the console
+4)Open project directory in console
+5) Type :
+node start_server.js
+6) Go to your localhost address, port 8080
+7) See the webpage.

+Testing results:
+Tested in mozzila firefox v112.0 and micrsoft edge v112 Works as intended.

+Implemented functions:
+Player
+Button play,pause,stop, forward by 5, back by 5.
+Playlist ( but only m3u8 format)
+Load button

+Playlist working:
+Input the link to the m3u8 video.
+Click Load
+Player now will show linked video.

+LAB DESCRIPTION:

 This lab aims to build your first HTML5 live stream (HLS) player.

 There are many open source alternatives.
 You can try to use as Video.js player as a startup: https://github.com/videojs/video.js